oumao/storefront/README.md

-# Storefront Backend Project
+# Storefront Backend

 ## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+    1. Clone this repo and run `yarn` in your terminal at the project root.
+    2.
 ## Required Technologies
-Your application must make use of the following libraries:
 - Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables